pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 end
 ```

-Where `:method_name` is either a symbol or an array of symbols corresponding to
+This is where `:method_name` is either a symbol or an array of symbols corresponding to
 method names in your model.
-This is useful if for example your page body is stored
+It’s useful if, for example, your page body is stored
 in a format as Markdown.
 You can have a method that renders Markdown as plain text
 and then send that plain text to Elastic Search.

-Note that your document can have more fields than the ones specified in your
+Note that your document can have more fields than those specified in your
 `settings` block, but they won't be indexed.

 ### Implementing the `self.search()` method

  The final and most complex addition to your model is the `self.search`
-method that will be spawning requests to Elastic Search.
-It is the hardest method
+method that will spawn requests to Elastic Search.
+It’s the hardest method
-to write as you will need to have some knowledge of the
+to write, as you’ll need to have some knowledge of the
 [Elastic Search Query DSL][es-query-dsl].

-What I will show you is universal to most projects but if the functionality you
-are looking for is not covered here do check out the [Elastic Search Query DSL][es-query-dsl].
+What I’m about to show you is universal to most projects, but if the functionality you need isn’t covered here, check out the [Elastic Search Query DSL][es-query-dsl].

-You will notice that queries to Elastic Search are written in JSON.
-In Ruby JSON
+You’ll notice that queries to ES are written in JSON.
+In Ruby, JSON
-is easily represented with a `Hash` so what we will do is a method that will call
+is easily represented with a `Hash,` so we’ll use a method that will call
-the Elastic Search cluster and send it our query written as a Ruby `Hash`.
-For the
+the Elastic Search cluster and send it our query written as a Ruby `Hash.` For the
-sake of brevity, I will show how the method looks like and I will describe each
+sake of brevity, I’ll show how the method looks and will describe each
 section in a separate code block.

 ```ruby